DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/concurrency-precise-math-namespace-functions.md

  Retorna o sinal

 ### <a name="return-value"></a>Valor de retorno
- Retorna o logaritmo natural do valor absoluto da gama do argumento
+ Retorna o logaritmo natural do valor absoluto de gama do argumento

 ##  <a name="lgammaf"></a>  lgammaf
  Calcula o logaritmo natural do valor absoluto de gama do argumento